Kevin Lankinen: Nashville Predators

 As a free agent from the Blackhawks, on 14 July 2022, Lankinen was signed to a one-year, $1.5 million contract with the Nashville Predators.
 He was brought in to serve as a backup to Juuse Saros.
 On 3 March 2023, the Predators signed Lankinen to a one-year, $2 million contract extension.
 Across his two seasons in Nashville, Lankinen posted a 20–14–1 record and a .912 save percentage.

 Vancouver Canucks

 On 21 September 2024, Lankinen agreed to a one-year, $875,000 contract with the Vancouver Canucks.
 On 1 December, Lankinen recorded a 5–4 overtime win over the Detroit Red Wings, becoming the first goaltender in NHL history to win 10 consecutive road games to begin a season.

 On 21 February 2025, Lankinen signed a five-year, $22.5 million contract extension with the Canucks.

+Lankinen has proven exceptionally capable in shootouts, possessing the highest career shootout save percentage in NHL history.

 International play

 Lankinen represented Finland national team in the 2019 World Championship, winning gold.
 Throughout the tournament, he had the second-highest save percentage of 94.20% and a goals against average of 1.50.
 He served as the goaltender for each playoff game.

+He represented Finland at the 2026 Winter Olympics and won a bronze medal.